 Aqaba has a drier and hotter climate than the rest of the country (with temperatures on average 10 degrees Celsius above those of Amman).
 Rain falls between November and April (mostly in the central and northern mountain ranges), while the coldest weather conditions occur in December / January.

 A departure tax of currently JD 10 per person (around US$ 15) is paid at all borders when departing Jordan, and it is currently included with your flight ticket, but is payable if you cross over land borders.
-If you are leaving Jordan through a land border it is advisable to keep a JD 5 bill with you at the end of your tour to pay the departure tax.
+If you are leaving Jordan through a land border it is advisable JD 10 bill with you at the end of your tour to pay the departure tax.